Financial Planning (Pickering Learning Site)

 |MGMT-703||Ethics and Stakeholder Management||Pickering Learning Site|

-Start with a diploma, end with a degree!
-Successful graduates of this program will have the opportunity to apply their credits towards further study at the degree level.
+Start with a certificate, end with a degree!
+Successful graduates of this Financial Planning (Pickering Learning Site) program have the opportunity to apply their credits towards further study at the degree level.
 Listed below are the degrees from partnering universities that are available for this program.
-Students should note that each partnership has a specific minimum grade requirement in order to qualify for transferring credits.
+Please note that each partnership has a specific minimum grade requirement in order to qualify for transferring credits.

 - University degree or a two-year or three-year college diploma in a business related discipline (marketing, economics, etc.)

 - We will consider applicants who have a partial university degree (50% complete) and who have a minimum of two years work experience relevant to the program

 - Proof of English proficiency

 - An assessment of numeracy skills may be requested

 Are you an International Student?
 Apply directly to Centennial College here.